 After the 1992 murders of the magistrates Giovanni Falcone and Paolo Borsellino she decided that she no longer wanted to photograph mafia criminals.

 Letizia Battaglia also had experience of being an editor: in 1986 she founded a monthly cultural and political magazine GrandevuGrandezze e bassezze della città di Palermo – and in 1991, together with Simona Mafai and other women she co-founded Mezzocielo, a bi-monthly magazine created by and for women.
-In 1992 the publishing house Edizioni della Battaglia was set up.
+In 1992 the publishing house Edizioni della battaglia was set up.

 She received the Dr. Erich Salomon Award from Deutsche Gesellschaft für Photographie in 2007.